flatcar-archive/flatcar-docs/os/configuring-dns.md

 `systemd-resolved` includes a caching DNS resolver.
 To use it for DNS resolution and caching, you must enable it via [nsswitch.conf][nsswitch.conf] by adding `resolve` to the `hosts` section.

-Here is an example [Flatcar Linux Config][cl-configs] snippet to do that:
+Here is an example [Container Linux Config][cl-configs] snippet to do that:

 ```yaml container-linux-config
 storage: